JainamOswal18/open-charity/README.md

 We welcome contributions!
 Please fork the repository, create a feature branch, and submit a pull request with your changes.

 1. Fork the repository
-2. Create your branch (`git checkout -b feature/new-feature`)
+2. Clone the repository (`git clone https://github.com/JainamOswal18/open-charity.git`)
+3. Test and develop some new features/fix bugs.
 3. Commit your changes (`git commit -m "Add new feature"`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Open a pull request
+4. Open a pull request